G-Justin/ALT-Cellular-Automata/README.md

 </pre></code>

 ## Purchase
 Arrow Vomit will be available for purchase in the near future as a Non-Fungible Token (NFT) for 3.00 BTC.
-Thank you for your patience.